raviolli77/Hello-World-DSUCSB-2017/a.md

 Python / How to write useful programs and how to hack

 # Favorite Songs
-I just open Youtube and listen to whatever it gives me when I need something to listen to.
+I just open something music and listen to whatever it gives me when I need something to listen to.
 Usually I don't.

 # Favorite Meme
 ![alt text](https://github.com/raviolli77/UCSBProjectGroup-Syllabus-Spring2017/blob/master/weekTwo/ISLR.jpg "Meme")